 Chilled Dog Treat Making Tips and Tricks

 - These treats should be kept refrigerated or frozen as coconut oil will soften and may melt at warmer room temperatures.
-They can be eaten from frozen too, if your dogs like icy treats.

 Recipe and Ingredient Tips and Tricks